GridSearchCV

 param_grid = {'n_neighbors': [1, 3, 5, 7]}

-After initializing GridSearchCV, train it with .fit(X, y).
+After initializing GridSearchCV, call .fit(X, y).

-import pandas as pd from sklearn.neighbors import KNeighborsClassifier from sklearn.model_selection import GridSearchCV df = pd.read_csv('https://codefinity-content-media.s3.eu-west-1.amazonaws.com/a65bbc96-309e-4df9-a790-a1eb8c815a1c/penguins_pipelined.csv') # Assign X, y variables (X is already preprocessed and y is already encoded) X, y = df.drop('species', axis=1), df['species'] # Create the param_grid and initialize GridSearchCV object param_grid = {'n_neighbors': [1,3,5,7,9]} grid_search = GridSearchCV(KNeighborsClassifier(), param_grid) # Train the GridSearchCV object.
-During training it finds the best parameters grid_search.fit(X, y) # Print the best estimator and its cross-validation score print(grid_search.best_estimator_) print(grid_search.best_score_)
+12345678910111213import pandas as pd from sklearn.neighbors import KNeighborsClassifier from sklearn.model_selection import GridSearchCV df = pd.read_csv('https://codefinity-content-media.s3.eu-west-1.amazonaws.com/a65bbc96-309e-4df9-a790-a1eb8c815a1c/penguins_pipelined.csv') X, y = df.drop('species', axis=1), df['species'] param_grid = {'n_neighbors': [1,3,5,7,9]} grid_search = GridSearchCV(KNeighborsClassifier(), param_grid) grid_search.fit(X, y) print(grid_search.best_estimator_) print(grid_search.best_score_)

 Everything was clear?